TDMR87/Errgo/README.md

 The Errgo library contains only one type: `Error`

-With traditional result-pattern libraries you usually use some kinda of generic Result<T> type to wrap the actual result and/or a possible error(s), something like:
+With traditional result-pattern libraries you usually use some kind of generic Result<T> type to wrap the actual result and/or a possible error(s), something like:

 ```
 public Result<WeatherForecast> GetWeather() { }